amstrdm/smd/README.md

   - Install httpx for async requests: pip install httpx.

-  - Convert your functions to async def and use await for network calls.
+  - Convert functions to async def and use await for network calls.

   - Use asyncio versions of libraries where possible (e.g., playwright.async_api).